cjolson1/Lagunitas-Quality-Assurance/README.md

 Also known as "macrotesting" or regression testing, exhaustive testing at night when project isn't being worked on.
 These tests should take a lot of time and should work to test every aspect of the system extensively.

 ### Bugs
-When faced with a system with multiple bugs, it is important to address those that effect the most people/users first.
+When faced with a system with multiple bugs, it is important to address those that affect the most people/users first.
 Integrating a tool like <a href="https://www.google.com/analytics/#?modal_active=none">Google Analytics</a> or a custom software tool to evaluate the most pertinent bugs is recommended.

 ### Metrics
-Metrics are critical to understand the level and quality of the software’s progress.
+Metrics are critical to understanding the level and quality of the software’s progress.
 A 100% success rate is not always advised, as sufficient rates will allow for quality while not overly burdening progress.

+Some metrics include:
 - **User sentiment**
 - **Requirement Turnover:** Requirements delivered/requirements desired at the outset
 - **Defect removal efficiency:** No. of Defects found during QA testing / (No. of Defects found during QA testing +No. of Defects found by End user)) * 100
 - **Defect density:** defects in a module/ total defects
 - **Pass rate:** While need not be 100% in all scenarios, test case pass rates should be 100% for continuous integration testing.
 - **Code coverage:** This metric does not necessarily reflect the quality of the test cases written, code coverage is always a good indicator of how much of the project has actually been tested.
 100% code coverage means that when the entire sum of all your tests are run, every line is executed at least once.
 This metric is an indicator of working code, not good code.
-- **Defect metrics:** Used in conjunction with the team's goals, establishing thresholds for how many bugs are allowed in a development over a certain time period can be beneficial for production.
+- **Defect metrics:** Used in conjunction with the team's goals, it establishes thresholds for how many bugs are allowed in a development over a certain time period.

-&#9;While these metrics are helpful, they are certainly not complete; metrics may be project-specific and establishing these before a project starts can help accelerate the software development process while maintaining quality.
+&#9;While these metrics are helpful, they are certainly not complete; metrics may be project-specific and establishing these before a project starts accelerates the software development process while maintaining quality.

 ## Development and Repeated Testing
 This step of the Quality Assurance process will be the most time-consuming and important.
 Testing during development is critical to keeping track of the progress of the project.

 In general, the testing of a project will follow the following ascending order:

 <p align="center">
  <img src="https://github.com/cjolson1/Lagunitas-Quality-Assurance/blob/master/Screen%20Shot%202016-05-31%20at%204.37.26%20PM.png">